Alpha (Black M album): History

-On 22 January 2021, Black M released the third single from his album titled "César" featuring Gims.
+On 22 January 2021, Black M released the third single, "César" featuring Gims.
 This is the first feature on the album, as well as the second collaboration between the two members of the Sexion d'Assaut, 8 years after the first in "Ça décoiffe", from Gims's debut album, Subliminal.
-On April 2nd of 2021, Black M released the fourth single from his album entitled "N.S.E.G."
+On April 2 of 2021, Black M released the fourth single, "N.S.E.G."
 (Nous Sommes En Guerre).
-This is a rap sound with an instrument mixed in two types with trap and drill.
-When the clip is released, the release date of the first part is therefore written on the customized bus with the EP cover.
-Alpha, Pt.
-1 will be released on 21 May 2021.
+The song is influenced by trap and drill music.

 On 6 May 2021, Black M unveiled the track list of part 1 of his album with his son "Mowgly".
 Composed of 14 tracks in addition to the feat with Gims on "César", it also features four Guinean rappers including a duo: Soulby THB and Worbhé (group made up of Sleyfa, the cousin of Black M and Zerfry, the little brother of Black M) on the title Crack, MC Freshh on the title Million still in the company of Soulby THB and again Worbhé on the title 2h in the morning.
 The duo Les Twins is featured on a remix of "N.S.E.G.".
 The next day, 7 May 2021 at midnight, Black M sends the fifth single from Alpha, Pt.
 1 titled "À la Tienne" on streaming platforms.
 In addition, the EP is finally available for pre-order.
-On the night of May 20-21, 2021, Black M is organizing a live stream on his YouTube channel to do some excerpts from the project with comedian Greg Guillotin.
+On May 20–21, 2021, Black M hosted a live stream on YouTube with comedian Greg Guillotin to discuss the album.

-On 21 May 2021, upon the release of the EP, Black M released two music videos: the remix of "N.S.E.G." as a feat with Les Twins at midnight as well as the clip of "À la tienne" at 12h.
-On 24 July 2021, Black M unveils the clip for "Week-end".
+On 21 May 2021, upon the release of the EP, Black M released two music videos: the remix of "N.S.E.G." featuring Les Twins, and a clip of "À la tienne."
+On 24 July 2021, Black M unveiled the clip for "Week-end".
+In April 2022, he announces that the album Alpha will be named La légende Black.